 EXPEDITION ONE ROAD (CANNING STOCK ROUTE)

-Journey on the once in a lifetime 4WD tag along – the CANNING STOCK ROUTE (Yiwarra Kuju – One Road).
+Join Waypoint on the once in a lifetime 4WD tag along – the CANNING STOCK ROUTE (Yiwarra Kuju – One Road).
 There is nothing quite like it on the planet.
-The fabled and remote 4WD track weaves and winds its way through 1800 km of of WA’s spiritual heartland and takes in the Little Sandy, Gibson, Great Sandy and Tanami deserts.
-For some, it’s the wide open spaces, and others it’s the history that seeps from the sandhills like the grains of sand.
-For many it’s the challenge of travelling to such a remote place, or just the joy of getting over the dunes successfully.
+The fabled and remote 4WD track weaves and winds its way through 1800 km of WA’s spiritual heartland and takes in the Little Sandy, Gibson, Great Sandy and Tanami deserts.
+For some, it’s the wide open spaces, for others, the history seeping from the hills like the grains of sand.
+For many it’s the challenge of travelling to remote places, or just the joy of getting over the dunes successfully.
 Whatever the motivation, the Canning Stock Route (CSR) continues to lure modern 4WD adventurers.